Don’t hesitate to reach out if you have questions about DukeEngage. We’re eager to hear from you. DukeEngage staff bios and contact info follow.

-Mark handles scheduling, customer service, ordering, reconciling and expense reports for DukeEngage and the Global Education Office.
+Mark handles scheduling, customer service, ordering, reconciling and expense reports for DukeEngage.

 From the first online pre-departure reflection activities to the events after students return to campus, Meredith supports the learning and development of students participating in DukeEngage.
 Meredith’s main responsibilities include directing the annual Fortin Foundation DukeEngage Academy and DukeEngage’s student leadership programs: the guiDE Group, Team DEAL, and the RIPP-Engage Summer Fellows.
 Meredith also compiles the ReEngage Newsletter and the In-service Digests, she manages the funding for pre-departure and re-entry activities, and she is the creator of the DukeEngage Resource Guide, the mobile app used by students and staff in the field.

 Peggy spent most of her early years in Virginia and moved to North Carolina after earning a bachelor’s degree in government from the University of Virginia.
 She spent a number of years working in newspaper advertising before deciding to return to school and change careers.
 Peggy earned a Master of Accounting degree from North Carolina State University in 2012.
 Before joining DukeEngage in 2015, she spent 3 years working in Treasury and Cash Management at Duke.
 Peggy loves to spend her free time walking and hiking, and she has a fondness for Winnie the Pooh and fun socks.